 Talk with them, and discuss what goals are realistic and what is doable.

 This way, you will show your employees that you trust them and that you care about their opinion.

 Do not turn into a ruthless despot with a virtual whip!

 While trusting your virtual team is important you can also be sure that there will be those that take advantage of this trust.

-Some remote employees might treat working from home as a vacation, especially since you are not there to check upon them.
+Some remote employees might treat working from home as a vacation, especially since you are not there to check on them.

 Others will simply be less productive.